Candyman (Christina Aguilera song): Music video

 The music video for "Candyman" was filmed on January 28, 2007, in an airport hangar in Southern California.
 It was co-directed by Aguilera and Matthew Rolston.
 The video is based on the 1940s World War II theme.
-In most of the music video, she dances and sings in three different hair colors: red, blonde and brown, as if she were in a singing trio, a tribute to The Andrews Sisters.
-In other shots she appears as the famous biceps-flexing factory worker from Westinghouse's "We Can Do It!" poster and as pin-up girls Judy Garland, Betty Grable and Rita Hayworth.
+In most of the music video, she dances and sings in three different hair colors: red, blonde and brown, as if she were in a singing trio, a tribute to the Andrews Sisters.
+The audience is mostly composed of men in military uniforms, many of whom are singing and dancing.
+In other shots she appears as the famous biceps-flexing factory worker from Westinghouse's "We Can Do It!" poster and as actresses Judy Garland, Betty Grable and Rita Hayworth.
 The video also features product placement for Campari.
 Benji Schwimmer, 2006 winner of the American dancing competition So You Think You Can Dance, makes a cameo appearance as Aguilera's GI dance partner.
 Benji's sister Lacey Schwimmer also appears in the video as a jitterbugger.
 Aguilera asked Rolston to co-direct the video with her after he worked with her for a photo shoot for the cover of Rolling Stone.
 Shooting the sequences of Aguilera as a singing trio took the longest since they had to be shot for each hair color and camera angle, which was computer-controlled for precision.
 Choreography was carefully arranged so that none of the versions overlapped and the takes could be spliced together.
 The clip's color scheme is based on Technicolor films, focusing on primary colors and bright secondary colors.

 Sal Cinquemani for Slant Magazine praised it as the best video for a song from Back to Basics.
 John Montgomery for MTV News commented on Aguilera's "bad girl" image, writing "though Aguilera's mostly going for glam here, she's also plenty bad, too, swinging her way into some servicemen's heart, coyly sipping on a milkshake and shaking it so hard your even your grandpa had to notice."
 The video brought Aguilera and Rolston an MTV Video Music Award nomination for Best Direction at the 2007 MTV Video Music Awards, but lost to Justin Timberlake's "What Goes Around...
 Comes Around".
+The video received a Vevo Certified Award on YouTube for over 100 million views.